zynine-/HDHRViewerV2.bundle/README.md

 Ways to reduce loading times or stutters:
 - Disable HTML5 if you are using a browser
 - Set higher quality, or the highest your network bandwidth/connection allows.

+###Android support
+Since PMS 0.9.17.x, Android devices without AC3 codec have playback issues.
+You can use *VLC for Android* as *External Player*, but it doesn't transcode the stream.